infinum/rails-handbook/Firebase Push Notifications.md

 We used to send push notifications directly to APNS or GCM from our code.
 We were maintaining device_ids, OS types and GCM/APNS certificates.
 This approach was complicated and hard to maintain.

-We knew that an easier solution exist and then we discovered Firebase.
+We knew that an easier solution must exist and then we discovered Firebase.

 Firebase is a service which does all the hard work for us.
-There is no need to store certificates on the server side because Firebase handles them for us.
-Furthermore, we don't need to maintain OS types, because Firebase knows which notification goes to the APNS and which to the GCM.
+There is no need to store certificates on the server because Firebase handles them for us.
+Furthermore, we don't need to maintain OS types, because Firebase knows which notification goes to APNS and which to GCM.
 Basically, Firebase handles the routing and delivery of push notifications to targeted devices.
-Firebase also has a dashboard with the statistics and mobile developers can use this dashboard for testing purposes.
+Firebase also has a dashboard with statistics which mobile developers can use for testing purposes.

-There are many push notification services (like Amazon SNS) which provide us with push notifications, but we are using Firebase because of its simplicity and reliability.
+There are many services (like Amazon SNS) which provide push notifications, but we use Firebase because of its simplicity and reliability.

 ## General
-In this chapter we will explain a few approaches for push notifications implementations and theirs PROS and CONS.
+In this chapter, we will explain a few approaches for implementing push notifications and give the pros and cons of each.

-Before development, read chapters about [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/), and [app server development](https://firebase.google.com/docs/cloud-messaging/server).
+Before starting development, read chapters about [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/), and [app server development](https://firebase.google.com/docs/cloud-messaging/server).

 ## Development Approaches
-There are few approaches for sending push notifications using Firebase which we know of:
+There are a few approaches for sending push notifications using Firebase:
   1. sending directly to device_ids
     * storing one device id per user
     * storing multiple device ids per user
   2. sending to topics
     * with persisted topics
-    * with non persisted topics
+    * with non-persisted topics
   3. sending to device groups

 ### Approach based on sending notifications directly to device_ids
   #### Having one device id per user
  * Using this approach means adding a new column `device_id` directly to a User model.
- * On each login this column will be overwritten.
+ * On each login, this column will be overwritten.
- * On each logout this column should be deleted.
+ * On each logout, this column should be deleted.

  * PROS
     * Easy to build.

- * CONS
+ * CONSmarkd
-    * User can get notification only on last logged in device.
+    * The user can get notifications only on the last logged in device.
-    * Mobile developers need to be reminded to do a proper logout API call when user logs out.
-They are known to forget to do this.
+    * Mobile developers need to be reminded to do a proper logout API call when the user logs out.
+They often forget to do this.

- * Usually a user has multiple devices, so this approach is not recommended.
+ * Usually, a user has multiple devices, so this approach is not recommended.

 #### Having multiple device ids per user

   * A new table to store user device_ids needs to be implemented.
-  * Index on device_id is mandatory
+  * An index on device_id is mandatory

   * PROS
-    * User can get push notifications at multiple devices.
+    * The user can get push notifications on multiple devices.

   * CONS
-    * We need to maintain user device_ids(create, delete).
+    * We need to maintain user's device_ids (create, delete).

     #### API sessions controller example
     ```ruby